Guide: Getting Married in NYC for Foreigners & Non-US Citizens

 2. Get a New York Marriage License

-[Covid-19 update: As of March 2020, all NYC Marriage Bureaus are closed until further notice.
-There is no announced re-opening date.
-You can now obtain your wedding license online via Project Cupid; see here for more information.]
+[Covid-19 update: As of March 2020, you must now obtain your wedding license online via Project Cupid; see here for more information.]

-Getting a Marriage License in NYC: Once you have applied online and are physically in New York, it’s time to make the trip to the City Clerk’s Office.
+Getting a Marriage License in NYC: Once you have a scheduled appointment and are physically in New York, it’s time to make the trip to the City Clerk’s Office.
 The Manhattan branch is located at 141 Worth St., but each borough has a location (see here for addresses).
 The Manhattan branch is open Monday through Friday, 8:30am to 3:45pm, so plan accordingly.

 Both parties must provide government-issued photo IDs that show your photo, name, date of birth (you must be 18 or older to get married in the U.S.) and address, such as a passport.
 A list of accepted IDs can be found here.

 Cost: Marriage licenses cost $35, and can be paid via credit card or money order payable to the City Clerk.
 Please note that the City Clerk does not accept cash.

 Expiration: Marriage licenses expire after 60 days, so you must get married before then in order to use the license.
 However, note that you must also wait at minimum a full 24 hours after the marriage license is issued to get married.

 New York City Hall ceremony: The swiftest way to get married in New York is have an NYC City Hall wedding (click to see more information plus photos from real City Hall weddings!).